evelynhathaway/exercise-nasa-media-vue/README.md

 - Displays a table of media from the API
 	- Preview column using the thumbnail link from the API
 	- Title, Keywords, Media Type, and Description metadata columns
-- Search for a certain media by any field
+- Search for a certain media by any field ([try online](https://exercise-nasa-media-vue.evelyn.dev/search/earth-blue-marble/image))
-- Filter by media type
+- Filter by media type ([try online](https://exercise-nasa-media-vue.evelyn.dev/image))
-- Search query, media types, and page number are preserved in the URL
+- Search query, media types, and page number are preserved in the URL ([try online](https://exercise-nasa-media-vue.evelyn.dev/search/test/image-video/2))
 	- Hydrates the state on reload

 ## Project Structure